Legend, Myth, and Hero in Art

 Revolutionary Brothers: The Spirit of '76 and the "Real" Greatest Generation

-Professor Patrick M. Eagan, Department of History
+Patrick M. Eagan, Department of History

 Have you ever asked yourself why the generation of our "Founding Fathers" was able to combine revolutionary ideas and politics so effectively?
 What were the values that these men and women shared and made them so unique in comparison with today's political leadership?
 Do you wonder why subsequent generations have had such difficulty in doing so?
 If you have, then join us as we take an in depth look at the formation of the American governmental system through the lives of the "Founding Generation."
 This course will explore a wide range of material; from 18th century primary sources to modern American political science as we try and answer the question of whether the "Revolutionary Generation" was the best America has yet to offer.

-Thinking about Listening: Jazz and Blues Beyond the Boundaries
+Thinking about Listening: Blues and Jazz

-Professor Jerome Langguth, Department of Philosophy
+Jerome Langguth, Department of Philosophy

 This class will explore the historical and cultural legacy of jazz and the blues.
 The readings for the class come from poets, novelists, and philosophers who have thought deeply about these rich and diverse art-forms.
 The course may also involve attending a number of concerts at various local venues.